uvarc/courses/workshops/cli/README.md

     mv folder1 folder2

+### Delete Things

+Remove a file

+    rm myfile.txt

+Remove a file in a directory

+    rm directory_name/myfile.txt

+Remove all files in a directory

+    rm directory_name/*

+Remove a directory and everything in it

+    rm -R directory_name

+Some systems will then ask you to verify, by file, that you want to delete it.
+If you'd like to skip that, force it with the `f` flag

+    rm -Rf directory_name

 ### Symbolic Links

 Create a symbolic link.
 What is a symbolic link?
 It's a virtual path to another file or directory in your system.